Burra Bazar railway station

 Burra Bazar railway station is a Kolkata Suburban Railway station in Burrabazar, Kolkata.
 It serves the local areas of Burrabazar and M.G.
 Road in Kolkata, West Bengal, India.
-It is a very important station.
 The station has one platform only.
 Its station code is BZB.

 Station

 Complex

 The platform is not very well sheltered.
 The station lacks many facilities including water and sanitation.
 There is no proper approach road to this station.